November 30, 2020

 Keeping Pederson around for a rebuild only ensures that fans will call for his head when the team inevitably continues to lose in 2021.
 There's no sense in putting anyone through all that.
 A fresh start with a new GM and a new head coach would allow for a clear-eyed perspective across the board, and create an environment in which the brass can operate with the long-term health of the franchise in mind.

-As we noted last week, Wentz almost certainly isn't going anywhere.
-If you trade Wentz, it's $33,820,608 in dead money, and that's sort of where the discussion ends.
+As we noted last week, Wentz likely isn't going anywhere.
+If you trade Wentz, it's $33,820,608 in dead money, and that's sort of where the discussion hits a major roadblock.
 Back in February, in researching a deep dive piece on Alshon Jeffery, I asked Jason Fitzgerald of OverTheCap to give me the biggest dead money hits in NFL history.
 His list is below (I added in Brandin Cooks and Nick Foles, who have since also had sizeable dead money hits):

 If the Eagles were willing to trade Wentz and take on $33.8 million in dead money, it would be the biggest dead money hit in NFL history by a country mile, clearing the previous dead money hit leader (Cooks) by $12 million.